zencart/documentation/content/dev/plugins/encapsulated_plugins/sql_installation.md

 If you have more complex needs when creating schemas or seeding the database, instead of using a plain SQL install file as above, you can use a class based method.

+An example of this is provided in the `DisplayLogs` plugin, in `zc_plugins/DisplayLogs`.
+The class `ScriptedInstallBase` may be extended to permit the execution of complex logic during the install and uninstall process.

+The two key methods that must be implemented in a class which extends `ScriptedInstallBase` are `executeInstall` and `executeUninstall`, which run the installation and de-installation logic.